knoup/gabriel-monteiro/README.md

 # Gabriel Monteiro BOT 🤖
-A Discord BOT made to pratice NODEjs.
+A Discord BOT made to practice NODEjs.

 ## How to run it? ▶

-### Install the Dependencies: 🔧
+### Install the dependencies: 🔧
 - discord.js
     - `npm install discord.js`
 - @discordjs/opus